Top 10 tropical honeymoon destinations

 Honeymoon highlights: Oman’s piece de resistance is Muscat, the capital city strung along 35 miles of stunning coast.
 Most noteworthy is Sultan Qaboos’s palace Al Alam with its gold and blue pillars, the jasmine and frankincense-infused Mutrah Souq, and the awe-inspiring Grand Mosque with its huge Persian carpet and 46-feet tall Swarovski crystal chandelier.
 For beach bliss, head to Tiwi White Beach – this sublime spot is usually empty during weekdays.

 See and do: Spend a romantic night under star-studded skies at a Bedouin camp on the rolling dunes of the Wahiba Sands, trek in the dramatic Wadi Shab, ride the waves with dolphins, and watch rare giant turtles lay their eggs on the shores at night.
 Sporty duos should book a tandem paraglide jump off one of the cliffs surrounding Zighy Bay.

-More information and to book: Nestled on the mountain-side of Oman’s decadent landscape, Shangri-La Barr Al Jissah offers a memorable honeymoon experience.
+Tropical Sky recommends: Nestled on the mountain-side of Oman’s decadent landscape, Shangri-La Barr Al Jissah offers a memorable honeymoon experience.

 Why: Fuelled by reggae, rum and Rastafarianism, Jamaica has it all; irresistible sugar-white sands fringed by palms, beach shacks serving up jerk chicken, lush rainforests and Marley memorabilia.
 As the most compelling island in the English-speaking Caribbean, this laid-back hotspot is perfect for unabashed fun in the sun.